UriasKermue18/My-Project/README.md

 # My-Project
-This a place whre I store or upload all of the projects that I have done sincerely.
+This is where I upload all of the projects I have done sincerely.